-21. The following section is inserted next after section four hundred and nineteen of the Principal Act :-
+21. The following section is inserted next after section four hundred and nineteen of the Principal Act:-

-419A.
-On the prosecution of any person for stealing, or receiving any property knowing it to be stolen, from any vessel, dock, wharf, or quay, the bill-of-lading relating to the said property and the particulars therein, and any marks or signs set out thereon, and any marks or signs upon the goods to which they purport to refer, shall be admissible in evidence as prima facie proof of ownership of the property, the subject of the charge, in the consignee or his assignee.
+419a.
+On the prosecution of any person for stealing or receiving any property knowing it to be stolen from any vessel, barge, or boat, or from any dock, wharf, or quay, evidence may given of any words, marks, or signs upon the said property or upon the packages containing the same without producing or giving notice to produce the originals thereof; and a document purporting to be the bill of lading or invoice relating to the said property shall be admissible in evidence on production and without further proof, and shall be evidence of the particulars contained therein, and that the ownership of the said property is in the consignee referred to therein or his assignee.